- Benjamin Franklin gets all the credit for discovering electricity, but all he did was establish a link between lightning and electricity.

 James Clerk Maxwell Formulated The Theory Of Electromagnetic Radiation

-In 1873, the Scottish scientists James Clerk Maxwell started developing equations that could accurately describe the electromagnetic field.
+In 1873, the Scottish scientist James Clerk Maxwell began developing equations to describe the electromagnetic field accurately.
 He theorized that electric and magnetic fields move as waves at the speed of light.

 Heinrich Rudolf Hertz conclusively proved this theory, and Guglielmo Marconi used these waves to develop radio.